-The first principle I would lay down is that the primary duty rests on the community, through local government and private agencies, to take come of the relief of unemployment.
-But we then come to be situation there are so many people out of work that local funds are insufficient.
+The first principle I would lay down is that the primary duty rests on the community, through local government and private agencies, to take care of the relief of unemployment.
+But we then come to a situation where there are so many people out of work that local funds are insufficient.

 It seems clear to me that the organized society known as the State comes into the picture at this point.
 In other words, the obligation of government is extended to the next higher unit.

 I practice what I preach.
-In 1930 the State of New York creatly increased its employment service and kept in close touch with the ability of localities to take care of their own azzalaga unemployed.
-By the summer of 1931 it became apparent to me that actual State funds and a State supervised system was imperative.
-I called a special asseton of the Legislature and they appropriated a fund of twenty million dellars for unemployment relief, this fund to be reinformed to the State through the doubling of our income taxes.
-Thus the State of New York became the first among all the states to accept the definite obligation of supplementing local funds
+In 1930 the State of New York greatly increased its employment service and kept in close touch with the ability of localities to take care of their own unemployed.
+But the summer of 1931 it became apparent to me that actual State funds and a State-supervised system was imperative.

+I called a special session of the Legislature and they appropriated a fund of \$20,000,000 for unemployment relief, this fund to be reimbursed to the State through the doubling of our income taxes.
+Thus the State of New York became the first among all the states to accept the definite obligation of supplementing local funds where these local funds were insufficient.